awsdocs/aws-doc-sdk-examples/.doc_gen/readmes/README.md

 * `language` is a dictionary of language and version for each SDK.
 Fields are:
     * `base_folder` the root folder for the SDK version.
     * `service_folder` a Jinja template of the service folder for the SDK version.
-    This may not work in all cases.
+    This might not work in all cases.
 If not, use the `--svc_folder` override.
     * `sdk_api_ref` a Jinja template of the SDK API Reference topic for the SDK version.
     This is used to create the link to the reference page in the Additional Resources section, such as to the Boto3 S3 reference page for Python.
+This is a best effort, and if the generated link is wrong, you can update it manually.
+On subsequent runs of WRITEME, the existing link is kept.

 ### Custom content